Uganda’s Data Protection and Privacy Act 2019

 - The alignment, combination, blocking, erasure, and destruction of personal data.

 Moreover, the Data Protection and Privacy Act 2019 defines personal data to mean “Information about a person from which the person can be identified, that is recorded in any form and includes data that relates to”:

 - The age, marital status, or nationality of an individual.

 - The educational level or occupation of an individual.

-- An identification number, symbol, or other particulars assigned to an individual.
+- An identification number, symbol, or other particulars that are assigned to an individual.